JohnW44/Python_Project/aa19-python-group-project/APIDOCS.md

 ### Add a Song

-Adds and returns a new song.
+Adds and returns a new song when a user is signed in.

 * Require Authentication: true
 * Request